MohammedAlimoor/Android-Best-Upload/README.md

 # Android-Best-Uploud   Volley
 Easy library  use  for  upload file from  android app to server
 * Based On Volley
-* implement method   onProgress , onResponse , onError
+* implement useful  method :-  onProgress , onResponse , onError

 ## How To Use
         VolleyUploadManager volleyManager=new VolleyUploadManager(this);